Akhilzo2/WDIOCucumber/READMe.md

 	yarn run local-webserver

-5. And to run all feature, execute the below command
+5. And to run multiple feature files together, execute the below command [Loading issues may occur if the internet speed is low  ]

 	yarn run wdio